Vjekoslav Luburić: Death

 Luburić's murder came at a time when the UDBA was carrying out assassinations of leading Croatian nationalist figures across Europe and suspicion inevitably fell on them.
 In 1967, Luburić had employed his godson, Ilija Stanić, to work at his publishing firm.
 Stanić's father, Vinko, had served alongside Luburić during the war.
 He was captured by the Yugoslav authorities while fighting with the Crusaders and died in captivity.
-Stanić, who lived and worked in Luburić's home, returned to Yugoslavia in the immediate aftermath of Luburić's death.
-Declassified Yugoslav intelligence documents show that Stanić was an UDBA agent, codenamed Mongoose.
-According to the minutes of his May 1969 debriefing, Stanić told his handlers that he first placed poison in Luburić's coffee, which had been given to him by another UDBA agent.
-After the poison failed to kill Luburić, Stanić began to panic, and went to his room to retrieve a hammer.
-When he returned to the kitchen, Luburić complained that he was not feeling well.
-As Luburić went to vomit in the sink, Stanić struck him over the head several times.
-Luburić fell to the floor, motionless.
+Declassified Yugoslav intelligence documents show that Stanić was a UDBA agent, codenamed Mongoose.
+According to the minutes of his May 1969 debriefing, Stanić told his handlers that he first poisoned Luburić's coffee, which had been given to him by another UDBA agent.
+After the poison failed to kill him, Stanić began to panic and went to his room to retrieve a hammer.
+When he returned to the kitchen, Luburić complained he was feeling unwell.
+As he went to vomit in the sink, Stanić struck him over the head several times, causing him to fall to the floor.
 Stanić then left the kitchen to make sure the front door was locked.
 When he returned, he saw Luburić standing over the sink and wincing in pain.
-Stanić struck him over the head once again, fracturing his skull.
-He then wrapped Luburić's body in blankets and dragged it to a nearby bedroom.
-Stanić claimed that he initially wanted to hide the body in the print shop, but that Luburić was too heavy.
-Upon entering the bedroom, Stanić hid the body under the bed and calmly left the house.
+Stanić struck him over the head once more, fracturing his skull, and then wrapped his body in blankets and dragged it to a nearby bedroom.
+Stanić said he initially wanted to hide the body in the print shop, but that Luburić was too heavy, so he decided to hide it under the bed and calmly left the house.
+He then fled to France before making his way back to Yugoslavia.
+In a speech delivered on 20 May 1969, exactly one month after the murder, Tito hinted at the UDBA's responsibility for the string of recent assassinations of Croatian émigrés, and noted how the agency had achieved some remarkable successes, "especially recently."

 In a July 2009 interview with the Croatian weekly Globus, Stanić changed his story, claiming that Luburić had been killed by two HOP members.
 Aggrieved by a disparaging comment that Luburić had allegedly made about Stanić's father and his post-war guerrilla activities, Stanić claims that he sought out the two men, who assured him that they merely wished to administer a beating.
-The day that Luburić was murdered, Stanić alleged that he allowed the men inside Luburić's home, and the two proceeded to kill Luburić with a single blow to the head from a heavy metal bar.
+The day that Luburić was murdered, Stanić alleged that he allowed the men inside Luburić's home, and the two then killed Luburić with a single blow to the head from a heavy metal bar.
 In 2012, Stanić changed his story once more, this time accusing two different men of killing Luburić.
+As of 2020, Stanić lived freely in Sarajevo.